bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/DEVELOPMENT_DEPLOYMENT/BACKEND/BACKEND/SOFTWARE_PARADIGMS.md

 4. Supervised Bottom Up

 ## PM Anti Patterns
-1. Blowhard Jamboree: pm reading junk media and pushing the tech stack on the developers
+1. Blowhard Jamboree: Pm reading junk media and pushing the tech stack on the developers
-2. Viewgraph Engineering: devs using automated documentation and viz tools due to lack of time
+2. Viewgraph Engineering: Devs using automated documentation and viz tools due to lack of time
-3. Death by Planning: downstream problems by too complex scheduling
+3. Death by Planning: Downstream problems by too complex scheduling
-4. Fear of Success: mania shortly before hitting success
+4. Fear of Success: Mania shortly before hitting success
-5. Corncob: difficult people obstructing the project
+5. Corncob: Difficult people obstructing the project
-6. Intellectual Violence: using knowledge about a specific subject to intimidate
+6. Intellectual Violence: Using knowledge about a specific subject to intimidate
-7. Irrational Management: indecisiveness and implicit de facto decision making
+7. Irrational Management: Indecisiveness and implicit de facto decision making
-8. Smoke and Mirrors: misrepresentations of the tech possibilities in sales
+8. Smoke and Mirrors: Misrepresentations of the tech possibilities in sales
-9. Project Mismanagement: key activities overlooked and chaotic leadership
+9. Project Mismanagement: Key activities overlooked and chaotic leadership
-10. Throw It over the Wall: guidelines written too literally
+10. Throw It over the Wall: Guidelines written too literally
-11. Fire Drill: months of boredom due to non-tech stuff and then sudden need to deliver software
+11. Fire Drill: Months of boredom due to non-tech stuff and then sudden need to deliver software
-12. The Feud: animosity among pms
+12. The Feud: Animosity among pms
-13. E-mail Is Dangerous: email used for sensitive communication
+13. E-mail Is Dangerous: Email used for sensitive communication

 ## SE Anti Patterns
-1. The Blob: procedural blob class; solution: isolating the effect of changes
+1. The Blob: Procedural blob class; solution: isolating the effect of changes
 2. Continuous Obsolescence new releases make compatibility hard; solution: focus on historically constant software
-3. Lava Flow: blocky code pieces inbetween; solution: refactor to smoothen out code reiteratively
+3. Lava Flow: Blocky code pieces inbetween; solution: refactor to smoothen out code reiteratively
-4. Ambiguous Viewpoint: concrete OOAD viewpoints are subjective and mix up interface with implementation; solution: make OOAD interfaces and implementation extremely clear in documentation
+4. Ambiguous Viewpoint: Concrete OOAD viewpoints are subjective and mix up interface with implementation; solution: make OOAD interfaces and implementation extremely clear in documentation
-5. Functional Decomposition: lots of function in huge classes; solution: focus on clear oop interfaces and implementation documentation
+5. Functional Decomposition: Lots of function in huge classes; solution: focus on clear oop interfaces and implementation documentation
-6. Poltergeists: sneaky helper classes that are not atomic or distinct; solution: refactor to eliminate
+6. Poltergeists: Sneaky helper classes that are not atomic or distinct; solution: refactor to eliminate
-7. Boat Anchor: useless piece of software for show; solution: do not buy or use
+7. Boat Anchor: Useless piece of software for show; solution: do not buy or use
-8. Golden Hammer: familiar technology or concept applied obsessively to many software problems; solution: study alternative technologies and approaches
+8. Golden Hammer: Familiar technology or concept applied obsessively to many software problems; solution: study alternative technologies and approaches
-9. Dead End: irreversible modfication that leads to no-support policy for code; solution: think twice if no-support policy can be avoided
+9. Dead End: Irreversible modfication that leads to no-support policy for code; solution: think twice if no-support policy can be avoided
-10. Spaghetti Code: old ad hoc software structure; solution: refactor liberally and frequently
+10. Spaghetti Code: Old ad hoc software structure; solution: refactor liberally and frequently
-11. Input Kludge: ad hoc algorithms are employed for handling program input; solution: keep to concrete system design telos
+11. Input Kludge: Ad hoc algorithms are employed for handling program input; solution: keep to concrete system design telos
-12. Walking through a Minefield: original source code contains two to five bugs per line of code; solution: awareness and lots of dirty hands testing
+12. Walking through a Minefield: Original source code contains two to five bugs per line of code; solution: awareness and lots of dirty hands testing
-13. Copypasta Programming: maintenance problems due to copypasta methodology; solution: copypasta carefully
+13. Copypasta Programming: Maintenance problems due to copypasta methodology; solution: copypasta carefully
-14. Mushroom Management: policy to keep devs away from sales people; solution: good solution, sales people are wicked social sharks
+14. Mushroom Management: Policy to keep devs away from sales people; solution: good solution, sales people are wicked social sharks

 ## SE Design Atoms
-1. Abstract Factory: instance of several families of classes
+1. Abstract Factory: Instance of several families of classes
 2. Builder: separates object construction from its representation
-3. Factory Method: creates instance of several derived classes
+3. Factory Method: Creates instance of several derived classes
-4. Object Pool: recycling objects that are no longer in use
+4. Object Pool: Recycling objects that are no longer in use
-5. Prototype: fully initialized instance to be copied or cloned
+5. Prototype: Fully initialized instance to be copied or cloned
-6. Singleton: class of which only a single instance can exist
+6. Singleton: Class of which only a single instance can exist
-8. Adapter: matches interfaces of different classes
+8. Adapter: Matches interfaces of different classes
 9. Bridge: separates an object’s interface from its implementation
-10. Composite: tree structure of simple and composite objects
+10. Composite: Tree structure of simple and composite objects
-11. Decorator: adds responsibilities to objects dynamically
+11. Decorator: Adds responsibilities to objects dynamically
-12. Facade: single class that represents an entire subsystem
+12. Facade: Single class that represents an entire subsystem
-13. Flyweight: fine-grained instance used for efficient sharing
+13. Flyweight: Fine-grained instance used for efficient sharing
-14. Private Class Data: restricts accessor/mutator access
+14. Private Class Data: Restricts accessor/mutator access
-15. Proxy: object representing another object
+15. Proxy: Object representing another object
-16. Chain of responsibility: way of passing a request between a chain of objects
+16. Chain of responsibility: Way of passing a request between a chain of objects
-17. Command: encapsulate a command request as an object
+17. Command: Encapsulate a command request as an object
-18. Interpreter: way to include language elements in a program
+18. Interpreter: Way to include language elements in a program
-19. Iterator: sequentially access the elements of a collection
+19. Iterator: Sequentially access the elements of a collection
-20. Mediator: defines simplified communication between classes
+20. Mediator: Defines simplified communication between classes
-21. Memento: capture and restore an object's internal state
+21. Memento: Capture and restore an object's internal state
-22. Null Object: default value of an object
+22. Null Object: Default value of an object
-23. Observer: way of notifying change to a number of classes
+23. Observer: Way of notifying change to a number of classes
-24. State: alter an object's behavior when its state changes
+24. State: Alter an object's behavior when its state changes
-25. Strategy: encapsulates an algorithm inside a class
+25. Strategy: Encapsulates an algorithm inside a class
-27. Template method: defer the exact steps of an algorithm to a subclass
+27. Template Method: defer the exact steps of an algorithm to a subclass
-28. Visitor: defines a new operation to a class without change
+28. Visitor: Defines a new operation to a class without change

-## Interpreted Programming Language (usually undergirded by C)
-1. Imperative (structured, procedural (object oriented, event driven, modular))
-2. Declarative (functional, first-oder logic, higher-order logic)

-## Compiled Programming Language (usually undergirded by Assembly)
-1. Imperative (structured, procedural (object oriented, event driven, modular))
-2. Declarative (functional, first-oder logic, higher-order logic)
+## Linking
+1. Interpreted: While running
+2. Compiled: Before running

 ## Typing
-1. Statically typed: types known at COMPILE time
+1. Static: Program types KNOWN at COMPILE time
-2. Dynamically typed: types are known at RUN time
+2. Dynamic: Program types are KNOWN at RUN time
-3. Strongly typed: types are clearly ENFORCED in operations
+3. Strong: Types are clearly ENFORCED in operations
-4. Weakly typed: types are language specifically/pragmatically USED in operations
+4. Weak: Types are language specifically/pragmatically USED in operations

+## Engineering
+1. Imperative: Changes state (procedural (object oriented, event driven, modular, structured))
+2. Declarative: Doesn't change state (functional, first-oder logic, higher-order logic)

 ## SOLID
 1. Single-Responsibility: There should never be more than one reason for a class to change